-If you sell an item at a pawn shop you have the right to come back at a later time to buy that item again.
+If you sell an item at a pawn shop you have the right to come back later to buy that item again.
 You have the right to redeem the item.
 When Adam was formed, made, and created he was God's, he was a part of the Kingdom of God.
 But mankind became the adversary's because Adam sold us.
-We were sitting on the adversary's shelf because Adam, like all natural men, didn't have the ability to buy us back.
-Adam didn't even have the ability to buy himself back!
+We were sitting on the Adversary's shelf because Adam, like all natural men, did not have the ability to buy us back.
+Adam did not even have the ability to buy himself back!

 Jesus Christ was delivered for our sins and God raised him again when we were justified.

-In order to be considered officially dead a person had to be in the ground for 72 hours, or three days and three nights.
+We must hold integrity for what the Word of God says.
+Friday afternoon until Sunday morning is not three days and three nights.
+Jesus said what he meant and meant what he said.
 Somewhere along the line Christianity lost the meaning of this as they changed three days and three nights into Friday afternoon to Sunday morning.
 But that is what happens when tradition becomes more important than the words of God.

-Then, because our sin's have been removed, because our sin's had been paid for, mankind can once again be at peace with God, like Adam before he sinned.
+Then, because our sins have been removed, because our sins had been paid for, mankind can once again be at peace with God, better even than Adam before he sinned.

 We have peace with God!
 Peace is the absence of strife.
 Where there is peace there is no worry or fear.
 Peace is refreshing, it is comforting, it is healing.